 - evidence that the applicant has not been found guilty in criminal proceedings (Certificate of no criminal proceedings issued by the relevant national authorities);

 - two duly completed reference forms, including the names and addresses of the two referees who need to practice in the field of criminal law, international humanitarian law, international human rights law or international criminal law, and who are competent to advise the Registrar as to the applicant’s professional competence in these fields;

 - for applicants whose native language is not English or French, a certificate from a language institute or other evidence of proficiency in English or French***;

 - any other information which the applicant deems relevant.

 Please note, that the Registry generally requires up to date original or certified copies of documents.
+If a document is originally written in any other language than English or French, a certified official translation into one of the Mechanism's official languages is required.
 Scanned copies of documents may be emailed in advance of the presentation of originals, if necessary.
 Applications containing original or certified copies should be sent by registered mail or courier to:

 |Arusha Branch||The Hague Branch|